El Templete, A Tribute to the Foudation of the Havana City

 The ceiba's ceremony in November 15 2018

-The Templete is one of the symbols of the city, not only because it's the only monument in Cuba having a living element, the ceiba, not only because it is related to one of the most importants Cuban traditions, but also because it is a unique architectonic withness, the first neoclassical work in the city and also a relic of the birth of Havana.
+The Templete is one of the symbols of the city, not only because it's the only monument in Cuba having a living element, the ceiba tree, not only because it is related to one of the most importants Cuban traditions, but also because it is a unique architectonic withness, the first neoclassical work in the city and also a relic of the birth of Havana.

 About the author